Photo credit: Public Domain Images/716 Images, Creative Commons Zero.

 Evil: Topics

-Christian teaching explains the Evil Within Us as the source of the Evil Between Us, Evil in Human Laws, and Evil in Institutions.
+Christian teaching explains the Evil Within as the source of the Evil Between, Evil Laws, and Evil Institutions.
+Evil and God’s Goodness spotlights God’s call for our partnership in undoing evil, via the theme of divine fire in Scripture.
 So if you are on a spiritual search, consider browsing through our materials in that sequence.